 With the world starting to reopen, it’s difficult to navigate how to run a main street retail shop with curbside pickup.
-Maybe before the pandemic your brick and water had no online presence… maybe you focus mostly on social media.
-Well, either way here are some ways to act quick and smart to make the easiest transition for your business.
+Maybe before the pandemic your brick-and-mortar had no online presence.
+Maybe your focus was mostly on social media.
+Regardless, here are some ways to act fast and smart to make the easiest transition for your business.

 But don’t go wasting time and money…

 If you didn’t have a website before the pandemic, we’d recommend getting one.
 However now isn’t the time to invest in a new business expense.
 It’s time to act quick and get your products online.

 Your best bet is to upload your stock quickly and easily and get it live on social media.
 We’re here to help!
 Here are the best ways to get moving quickly and effortlessly!

 Already have a Facebook or Instagram account set up?
 This is a quick way to make sure you keep your following in one place.
 Add your listings to Facebook marketplace for business.